Podcast - Latest Episode

 1016.
 Linkin Park / Hybrid Theory.
 2000.
 3.5/5

-So from the very start I can admit that this isn’t my preferred style of metal.
-And even on that first night listening to the album, with my mate extolling its virtues constantly, I found myself pushing against it.
+Back in 2001 I was being driven home by one of my mates from having seen KISS in concert on their final world tour.
+Yes, their first final world tour.
+As you do, you are reliving the night and listening to music at a thousand decibels in the car.
+This particular mate is very good at being up with the latest music trends, and he pulls out a CD and says, “Have you heard this album?
+It’s insane!”
+He throws it into his car’s CD player, and for the first time I hear what had become a particular obsession of his over recent months, Linkin Park’s debut album “Hybrid Theory”.
+So, as I mentioned from the very start, I can admit that this wasn't my preferred style of metal at the time the album was released.
+Still isn’t.
+And even on that first night listening to the album, with my mate Dale extolling its virtues constantly, I found myself pushing against it.
 Mind you, I had just seen KISS, so it’s a big change to go from KISS to Linkin Park.
 I recognised a couple of the songs, as they had begun to leak through to radio airplay even in Australia at that time, but I wasn’t jumping out of my skin about it.
-Over the coming weeks though, as I began to notice the radio singles each time they were played I felt more comfortable with the style, and eventually got a copy of the album to give it a fairer hearing.
+Over the coming weeks though, as I began to notice the radio singles each time they were played I felt more comfortable with the style, and with Dale’s constant pushing I eventually got a copy of the album to give it a fairer hearing.

 The album switches between a heavier harder element and a softer less aggressive approach.
 Rapping through songs doesn’t do it for me in general.
 I find that as a rule for me it is like power metal ballads, for the most part I just can’t abide by it, but there are the odd occasions when I feels it works well.
 The same goes for sampling and other such effects.
-That stuff doesn’t fit in my picture of what metal is, but on occasions when it is done well I can get along with it.
+That stuff doesn’t fit in my picture of what metal is, but on occasions when it is done well, I can get along with it.
 Pieces of this album are the best examples of that in regards to the rapping and sampling.
-The opening stanza of “Papercut”, which opens the album excellently, and followed by the heavier first single “One Step Closer” showcase the better parts of this.
-“With You” gives it a red hot go, and is enjoyable without being overly catchy.

 No comments: